gs-kamnas/librenms-docker/README.md

 * `SIDECAR_DISPATCHER`: Set to `1` to enable sidecar dispatcher mode for this container (default `0`)
 * `DISPATCHER_NODE_ID`: Unique node ID for your dispatcher service
 * `DISPATCHER_ARGS`: Additional args to pass to the [dispatcher service](https://github.com/librenms/librenms/blob/master/librenms-service.py)

+The following dispatcher variables are designed for use cases where there are several sidecar containers running in a distributed manner (such as in a Kubernetes cluster)
+* `DISABLE_DB_MIGRATE`: Unconditionally disables the execution of database migrations on container initialization.
+* `DISABLE_CRON`: Disables cron functionality in order to accomodate usecases where such is performed using an out-of-container scheduling means such as a Kubernetes CronJob.
+* `CRON_PRE_HOOK`: Script that will be sourced prior to cron job execution in the container.
+This is designed to enable integration with a leader election sidecar container such as [OpenShift leader-elector](https://github.com/openshift/leader-elector) when running as a distributed system on a Kubernetes cluster.

 ### Syslog-ng